Mario-04/OOP-final-docs-obsidian/FInal OOP/Setup/GPT Instructions.md

 - [[Model]]: A function mapping input features to a target feature, including both parameters and hyperparameters.
 - [[Feature]]: A measurable property (column in CSV) labeled as either `categorical` or `numerical`.
 - [[Pipeline]]: A state machine that orchestrates stages like preprocessing, splitting, training, and evaluation.
+- [[Adult Dataset]]: This is the dataset used to train the model on.

 **Related Tags**: `#Terminology`, `#Definitions`